cmondor/irqapi/README.md

 # Interrupt Details and IRQ Tuning REST API

-A prototype library for retrieving interrupt details and for tuning irq channels by pinning them to a specific CPU.
+A prototype Python application for retrieving interrupt details and for tuning irq channels by pinning them to a specific CPU.

 ## Usage